 5. Dorado (Dolphin, Mahi-mahi)

 Super fun Florida fish, that are like road-runner in the cartoon.
-They sprint off when hooked and sometimes break the surface.
+Dorado sprint off when hooked and sometimes break the surface.
 They have a burst of energy that is unreal to the new angler for this fish.
 The real fun of catching these dolphins is how they taste in a Mahi-mahi sandwich.
 Mouthwatering excellence.
-I found these often at the Gandy Bridge in Tampa, Florida at night.
+I found these often at the Gandy Bridge (closed fishing pier) in Tampa, Florida at night.
 They blaze through the water, creating fluorescence.
 Super cool target species.

 Like tiny permit, or like Silver Dollar fish you used to keep in your aquarium when you were young.
 Or old.
 Pompano also have an amazing taste and are highly sought after, especially on Florida’s East Coast.
 Sand fleas are the main bait.
 I remember the first time I ate pompano.
 I caught a few near West Palm Beach and threw them on a grill at the beach.
 The taste was mindblowing.
 You’ll love it too, I’m sure of it.